What Does God Want?

 Back in the old days, when I parked my church registration with the Southern Baptists, I went to someone’s home on Wednesdays before work for a men’s get-together.
-They were studying a book about knowing God’s will and invited me to study along.
-Now the idea of figuring out what God wants you to do has always bothered me because I think the Bible is pretty clear about it.
+They were studying about knowing God’s will and invited me to study along.
+Now the idea of figuring out what God wants you to do has always mystified me because I think the Bible is pretty clear about it.
 Take care of the poor and widows and prisoners and live humbly.
 This is shouted in Micah 6:8:

 “‘You have already been told what is right and what Yahweh wants of you.
 Only this, to do what is right, to love loyalty and to walk humbly with your God.'”